theaquamarine/windows-powershell-docs/docset/windows/storage/dismount-diskimage.md

 This cmdlet requires either the full image path of the ISO or VHD file, or the device path.

 To eject a VHD file, administrator privilege is required.
-Administrator privilege is not needed to eject an ISO file on Windows® 8.
+Administrator privilege is not needed to eject an ISO file on Windows??
+8.
-On Windows Server® 2012, only an administrator is allowed to mount or eject ISO file.
+On Windows Server??
+2012, only an administrator is allowed to mount or eject ISO file.

 ## EXAMPLES